 A radiant smile lights up Agness Chabu’s face as she cuddles Lackson, her 23-month-old son at home in Zambia.
 Agnes has good reason to feel joyful.
 She and her son have gone through many months of care to protect the little boy from mother-to-child HIV transmission during pregnancy, birth and breastfeeding.
 Now, health workers have confirmed that Lackson is free of the virus.

 Stories like theirs are increasingly common as people throughout the developing world benefit from growing access to HIV care, treatment and support.
-On World AIDS Day, marked across the globe on 1 December, we will celebrate those successes, raise awareness about the HIV and AIDS epidemic, and look toward the work that remains to be done.

 Progress for Children